When Free Search Is Enough, and When It Isn't

 Reverse face search finds where a specific face appears online.
 Not the same photo — the same face.
 Different angles, different lighting, cropped differently, whatever.
 The technology reads facial features (distance between eyes, nose shape, jawline) and matches them across databases.

-People use it for three things: catching catfish on dating apps, verifying someone's identity before meeting them, and finding where their own photos got stolen or reposted without permission.
+People use it for three things: checking online identities before meeting someone, reviewing whether a dating profile holds up, and finding where their own photos got stolen or reposted without permission.

 Regular reverse image search (Google, TinEye) looks for identical or near-identical images.
 If someone screenshots your photo, crops it, or changes the background, those tools miss it.
 Face search reads the actual face geometry, so it catches variations.
 That's the difference.